 I’ve been a part of masterminds and can’t say enough good things about how God used them in my life.
 The people became lifelong friends.
 And the encouragement helped me do things; quite frankly, I would’ve given up way sooner without their support.

-As a coach, I believe everyone needs to be in a mastermind because it offers brainstorming, accountability and propels you into your God-given calling.
+As a coach, I believe everyone needs to be in a mastermind because it offers brainstorming and accountability and propels you into your God-given calling.

 Where did the concept of a mastermind begin?